-As an example, Figure 6-1 and Figure 6-2 show how the MCP3002 can be interfaced to a MCU with a hardware SPI port.
+As an example, Figure 6-1 and Figure 6-2 show how the MCP3202 can be interfaced to a MCU with a hardware SPI port.

-Figure 6-1 depicts the operation shown in SPI Mode 0,0, which requires that the SCLK from the MCU idles in the 'low' state, while Figure 6-2 shows the similar case of SPI Mode 1,1 where the clock idles in the 'high' state.
+Figure 6-1 depicts the operation shown in SPI Mode 0,0, which requires that the SCLK from the MCU idles in the 'low' state, while Figure 6-2 shows the similar case of SPI Mode 1,1 where the clock idles in the 'high' state

-As shown in Figure 6-1, the first byte transmitted to the A/D Converter contains one leading zero before the start bit.
-Arranging the leading zero this way produces the output 10 bits to fall in positions easily manipulated by the MCU.
-When the first 8 bits are transmitted to the device, the MSB data bit is clocked out of the A/D converter on the falling edge of clock number 6.
-After the second eight clocks have been sent to the device, the receive register will contain the lowest-order eight bits of the conversion results.
+As shown in Figure 6-1, the first byte transmitted to the A/D converter contains seven leading zeros before the start bit.
+Arranging the leading zeros this way produces the output 12 bits to fall in positions easily manipulated by the MCU.
+The MSB is clocked out of the A/D converter on the falling edge of clock number 12.
+After the second eight clocks have been sent to the device, the MCU receive buffer will contain three unknown bits (the output is at high-impedance until the null bit is clocked out), the null bit and the highest order four bits of the conversion.
+After the third byte has been sent to the device, the receive register will contain the lowest order eight bits of the conversion results.
 Easier manipulation of the converted data can be obtained by using this method.

-FIGURE 6-1: SPI Communication with the MCP3002 using 8-bit segments (Mode 0,0: SCLK idles low).
+FIGURE 6-1: SPI Communication using 8-bit segments (Mode 0,0: SCLK idles low).

-FIGURE 6-2: SPI Communication with the MCP3002 using 8-bit segments (Mode 1,1: SCLK idles high).
+FIGURE 6-2: SPI Communication using 8-bit segments (Mode 1,1: SCLK idles high).